 Art at Clarks Awadh Lucknow

-Different floors of the Clarks Awadh hotel in Lucknow have different themes.
-The floor I stayed at had monuments of Uttar Pradesh like the ancient temple of Deogarh, the Ghats of Ganga in Varanasi and of course the monuments of Lucknow.
+Different floors of the hotel have different themes.
+The floor I stayed at had monuments of Uttar Pradesh like the ancient temple of Deogarh, the Ghats of Ganga in Varanasi, and of course the monuments of Lucknow.

 Two floors had the birds and animals of Uttar Pradesh.
 However, my favorite floor was the one displaying the Chikankari work of Lucknow.
-Different types of Chikankari works in fresh, lively and soothing colors adorn this floor.
+Different types of Chikankari work in fresh, lively, and soothing colors adorn this floor.
 With a bit of documentation, this could be a walking lesson in the art of Chikankari.

 Read More – Chikankari – A Lucknawi Tradition

-Pichhwais with Srinathji is another theme that is repeated on the walls of Clarks Awadh.
+Pichhwais with Srinathji is another theme that is repeated on the walls of the luxury hotel.
 A big Ganesha Murti welcomes you in the lobby.
 Classic Lucknow attire hangs on one of the walls of the lobby.

-Global essence comes from the oil paintings showcasing global destinations like Venice and Paris through oil paintings.
+Global essence comes from oil paintings showcasing global destinations like Venice and Paris through oil paintings.

 One of the banquet halls has similarly done with panels of Chikankari work.
 Here they have used a subdued yet fresh lavender color for the base with white embroidery.
 The ambiance will keep reminding you that you are in Lucknow without really distracting you.